tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 > 32 bit applications do not start

-Under 64 bit systems, installing lib32-nvidia-libgl that corresponds to the same version installed for the 64 bit driver fixes the issue.
+Under 64 bit systems, installing lib32-nvidia-libgl that corresponds to the same version installed for the 64 bit driver fixes the problem.

 > Errors after updating the kernel